artiumrexbellator/plantCaracteristics/README.md

 Describing a plant using Image processing library PlantCV

+# The results

+The results can be seen in jupyter book inside src folder, just open `src/plants.ipynb` and you will see the results

 # How to use

 The first thing you need to do is treat all the growth stages inside the project.